btnpushnmunky/gitlab-backup/readme.md

 ```

 The script will create a `repos` directory in the same location as the `glbackup.py` file.
 All of your Gitlab repositories will be cloned into `repos`.

+It's worth noting that there is currently no handling for updating already cloned repos.